 We measure the intensities of each pixel on the camera.
 We matched the simulation with the experiment result to find Δf1= - 0.047 mm.

 Figure 5: (a) Schematic of the current state of the setup. (b) Measured and (c) simulated image on camera #2 as the setup is as shown in (a).

+Application

-Figure 6: Schematic of optical setup with the flat mirror replaced with a
+Figure 6: Schematic of optical setup with the flat mirror replaced with an ideal lens

 After verifying the simulation through experimentation and calibrating our setup, we proceeded to examine various applications using the simulation.
 In this configuration, we expanded our previous setup with a concave mirror.
 Since the simulation only propagates light in forward direction we used ideal lens to model concave mirror.
-We positioned ideal lens at a distance of 2f from a s1 to ensure that it reflects incident light as if it were a concave compared this setup to the one with a flat mirror, as shown in Figure 1.
+We positioned ideal lens at a distance of 2f from a s1 to ensure that it reflects incident light as if it were a concave mirror.
+We compared this setup to the one with a flat mirror, as shown in Figure 1.
 To minimize the deviation of the focused light from the focal point, we adjusted our light source to a collimated beam.
-To achieve this, we increased the beam waist of the Gaussian beam, thereby finally focused it using Lens 2 onto Camera 2.
+To achieve this, we increased the beam waist of the Gaussian beam, thereby reduce the divergence problem.
+Since the gaussian beam is collimated, we initiated the light from the very base of Lens #1 and Lens #2 to find the focal shifts in Lens #1 and Lens #2.
+By minimizing spot size, we found focal shifts -0.035 mm and -0.11 mm respectively.
+Due to the collimated nature of our beam, the focal lengths (f1 and f2) turned out to be significantly smaller than those in the previous setup.
+After calibrating our setup, similar to our previous arrangement, we propagated the light passing through Lens 1 over a distance of 2s1, then passed it through Lens 1 again, covered the distance D1 + D2, and finally focused it using Lens 2 onto Camera 2.

+To verify that our ideal lens with a diameter of 1.14 mm and a focal length of 720 µm behaves like a concave mirror, the beam entering Lens #1 and the beam focused by Lens #1# (at distance s1) were compared with the beam passing through ideal lens at corresponding locations.

 Figure 7: Corresponding locations were matched to find focal length.

 After testing that our ideal lens behaves like a concave mirror, we initiated the beam from the bottom of lens 1 in a manner like the flat mirror setup.
-Following the focusing of lens 1 as depicted in Figure 7, the beam traveled a distance equal to the focal length of the ideal lens and passed through it.
-Subsequently, after repeating the same steps, we covered the distance D1 + D2 and focused on camera 2 from the perspective of lens 2.
-The light reflected from the flat mirror and the concave mirror generated beams with Full Width at Half Maximum (FWHM) values of 36.09 and 35.69, respectively, when observed at camera 2.
+Following the focusing of lens 1 as shown in Figure 7, the beam traveled a distance equal to the focal length of the ideal lens and passed through it.
+Subsequently, after repeating the same steps, we covered the distance D1 + D2 and focused on camera 2 by lens 2.
+The light reflected from the flat mirror and the concave mirror generated beams with FWHM values of 36.09 and 35.69, respectively, when observed at camera 2.

 Figure 8: (a) Simulated image on camera #2 with flat mirror (b) with ideal lens with 720 µm focal length

-After determining the focal length of the aspheric lens in our scan, we started the beam directly at the bottom of lens 1, unlike Figure 7.

-Figure 9: S with aspheric lens

-Methods

-asd

-Results and Discussion

-asd

-Conclusion

-Asd

 Data availability statement